isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - The United Kingdom
 - The United States

-VTP applications for Australia and Switzerland will open on **1 November 2021, 1000 hours (Singapore time)**.

 VTP applications for the Republic of Korea will open on **8 November 2021, 1000 hours (Singapore time)**.